 Promoting discussion among CBP partners about individual funding and opportunities for collaboration where needs are identified.

 Category 3: Reporting and Communication

-Coordinating the appropriate partnership response to requests for accurate, consistently-reported budget and funding information to support partnership needs such as the Chesapeake Bay Accountability and Recovery Act (CBARA), work plans, and providing data needed to support the ChesapeakeStat suite of accountability products.

 Identifying opportunities for including and improving funding information in other CBP products.

 Workgroup Development

-The workgroup should be part of GIT 6.
+The workgroup would structurally located under GIT 6.

 The workgroup should be open to representatives of all CBP signatory partners and the advisory committees.
 It should also include experts in finance and budget management.
 The members should have a personal or professional interest in funding issues.